SYNChronicity

 • LGBTQ Health

-• Poster Presentation
+• Poster Presentation (in person)

 20-Minute Presentation

-A 20-minute oral presentation as part of a 75-minute concurrent track session that describes a research project, program, best practices, innovative tool, and/or approach to a topic.
+A 20-minute oral presentation as part of a concurrent track session that describes a research project, program, best practices, innovative tool, and/or approach to a topic.
 Individual submissions will be grouped with others that reflect a common topic/theme.
 Presenters submitting for this type of session may include slide presentations, brief videos, group exercises, and/or focused discussions on a topic.
 Creative formats outside of traditional lecture/Q&A patterns are encouraged.

 Presenter Maximum: One (1)